asyncapi/website/pages/blog/react-as-generator-engine.md

 }`}
 </CodeBlock>

 The exported default function returns the **File** component as a root component that the [Generator](https://github.com/asyncapi/generator) uses to figure out what file it should generate.
-In the below example, we overwrite the default functionality of saving the file as **MyTemplate.js**, and we set **asyncapi.md** as the filename.
+In the example above, we overwrite the default functionality of saving the file as **MyTemplate.js**, and we set **asyncapi.md** as the filename.
 Using the **Text** component, we specify what content should be rendered inside the file.
 The content of the resulting file is: `Some text that should render as is\n`.
 Notice the **\n** character at the end.
 It is automatically added after the **Text** component.

 > For further information about components and their props, see the [Generator React SDK](https://github.com/asyncapi/generator-react-sdk).